almosttomorrow/ShootYourShot/README.md

   - **Consultant**: 5 shots.
   - **Professor**: 7 shots.

+- **Multi-Shot Reasoning**: Providing multiple examples (or shots) within a single prompt to guide the model.
+- **Multi-turn Reasoning**: Building context and detail through a sequence of conversational prompts & responses.
-- **Chain of Thought Reasoning**: Encourages the model to evaluate and improve its thinking process iteratively.
+- **Chain of Thought Reasoning**: Describing intermediate reasoning steps to break down and solve complex tasks in a single prompt.

 ## Installation